Jharkhand: Naxal insurgency

-Jharkhand has been at the centre of the Naxalite-Maoist insurgency.
-Since the uprising of the Naxalites in 1967, 6,000 people have been killed in fighting between the Naxalites and counter-insurgency operations by the police, and its paramilitary groups such as the Salwa Judum.
+Jharkhand has been at the centre of the Naxalite–Maoist insurgency.
+Since the uprising of the Naxalites in 1967, 6,000 people have been killed in fighting between the Naxalites and counter-insurgency operations by the police, and paramilitary groups such as the Salwa Judum.

-Despite having a presence in almost 7.80% of India's geographical area (home to 5.50% of India's population), the state of Jharkhand is part of the "Red Corridor" comprising 92,000 square kilometres, where the highest concentration of the groups estimated 20,000 combatants fight.
+Jharkhand is part of the "Red Corridor", which comprises 92,000 square kilometres, where the highest concentration of the group's estimated 20,000 combatants fight.
 Part of this is due to the fact that the state harbours an abundance of natural resources, while its people live in abject poverty and destitution.
 The impoverished state provides ample recruits for communist insurgents, who argue that they are fighting on behalf of the landless poor and tribals that see few benefits from the resource extractions.
 As the federal government holds a monopoly on sub-surface resources in the state, the tribal population is prevented from staking any claim on the resources extracted from their land.
 In response, the insurgents have recently begun a campaign of targeting infrastructure related to the extraction of resources vital for Indian energy needs, such as coal.

-On 5 March 2007, Sunil Mahato, a member of the national parliament, was shot dead by Naxalite rebels near Kishanpur while watching a football match on the Hindu festival of Holi.
+On 5 March 2007, Sunil Mahato, a member of the national parliament, was killed by Naxalite rebels near Kishanpur while watching a football match on the Hindu festival of Holi.
 His widow, Suman Mahato, the Jharkhand Mukti Morcha candidate, won the Jamshedpur Lok Sabha by-election in September 2007 and served in parliament until 2009.

 Geography

-Jharkhand is located in the eastern part of India and is enclosed by West Bengal to the eastern side, Chhattisgarh and Uttar Pradesh to the western side, Bihar to the northern part and Odisha to the southern part.
+Jharkhand is located in the eastern part of India and is enclosed by West Bengal to the east, Chhattisgarh and Uttar Pradesh to the west, Bihar to the north and Odisha to the south.

 Jharkhand envelops a geographical area of 79716 sqkm.
 Much of Jharkhand lies on the Chota Nagpur Plateau.
 Many rivers pass through the Chota Nagpur plateau.
 They are: Damodar, North Koel, Barakar, South Koel, Sankh and Subarnarekha rivers.
 The higher watersheds of these rivers stretch out within the Jharkhand state.
 Much of the Jharkhand state is still enclosed by forest.
 Forests sustain the population of elephants and tigers.